stephanie-K/practitioner-stories/_docs/Community/general.md

 <hr class="big">

-## Sharing vs not sharing - What, Why and where?
+## Sharing vs not sharing - What, Why and Where?

 ![screenshot of the part of the big Miro board showing the post it for this theme of the research](/practitioner-stories/images/Community/community-sharing.png)